iocafe/iocafe-doc/source/dependencies/python/260227-installing-python-for-linux-development.rst

     sudo apt install python3-pip

 Python libraries and headers are needed to build iocompython.
-This is C extension to allow Python to use iocom.
-To install these:
+The iocompython is a C extension to allow use of iocom from Python.
+To install Python components for this use:

 ::